-The first step in successful revision is ensuring that you have a sound revision plan in place – a good plan takes into account the other things in your life.
+The first step in successful revision is ensuring that you have a sound revision plan in place – a good plan not only follows the princples of spaced practice and interleaving, but it should also take into account the other things in your life.
 Things that you can't move or change (eg family commitments, chores, eating) and things that you can be flexible on (eg social life, playing computer games, social media, spending time with friends).
 For more details on how to complete a revision plan that is balanced and achievable click here.

 - Choosing the best way to revise

 Once you have your revision plan in place there is still the question of what to do next.
-We recommend using the strategies outlined by the excellent Learning Scientists, and in particular Retrieval and Spaced Practice.
-These strategies have been developed by two cognitive pyschological scientists whose research focus is the Science of learning.
+We recommend using the strategies outlined by the excellent Learning Scientists and in particular Retrieval Practice.
+These strategies have been developed by a group of cognitive psychological scientists whose research focus is the science of learning.
 These strategies have been researched and proven to be the most effective ways to retain information – not just for your exams but also beyond!

-Please click each of the links below to read more about how to build Retrieval and Spaced Practice into your revision.
+Please click the link below to read more about how to build Retrieval Practice into your revision.

 - Choosing what to revise

-Luckily, your teachers have produced this booklet to help you – this will provide you with the information you need (or the locations of where to find the information) to help you with your revision.
+Luckily, your teachers have produced this booklet to help you and made this folder of resources.– this will provide you with the information you need (or the locations of where to find the information) to help you with your revision.